1.2.19 Stillborn Baby Payment (SBP) - Description

 The SBP provides assistance with the extra costs associated with a stillborn child.

-Eligibility for the SBP is met where the stillborn child was delivered on or after 1 March 2014 and either:
+Eligibility for the SBP is met where a stillborn child is delivered and either:

 - had the child been born alive, the individual would have been eligible for FTB in respect of the child at any time within the period of 26 weeks beginning on the day of the stillborn child's delivery, or